nafields/stratix/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](CONTRIBUTING.md)
 [![Status: Early Alpha](https://img.shields.io/badge/Status-Early%20Alpha-yellow.svg)]()

 Stratix is a native tvOS app that brings Xbox Game Pass cloud gaming to Apple TV.
-It is built from scratch in Swift because tvOS has no browser runtime and Microsoft does not make an official Apple TV app — so we made one.
-It streams Game Pass titles from Microsoft's xCloud service and can also stream games directly from your own Xbox console.
-Everything you need — authentication, WebRTC signaling, video rendering, controller input — is here in this repo, buildable and readable.
+It is a native Swift implementation of the xCloud and xHome client experience for tvOS, built because Apple TV has no browser runtime and Microsoft does not make an official Apple TV app.

+While Stratix is implemented natively in Swift, it draws on protocol and API knowledge established by earlier open-source community work around xCloud and xHome.
+This repo contains the tvOS-native client, application architecture, rendering, input, authentication flow, and streaming integration needed to make that experience work on Apple TV.

+## Credits

+This project builds on protocol and API knowledge from earlier community projects, especially:

+- [unknownskl/greenlight](https://github.com/unknownskl/greenlight) — open-source xCloud/xHome client
+- [unknownskl/xbox-xcloud-player](https://github.com/unknownskl/xbox-xcloud-player) — WebRTC player and streaming groundwork

+Stratix is not a direct port of those codebases.
+It is a native tvOS implementation in Swift, but it would be inaccurate to present the project without acknowledging the earlier community work that helped establish understanding of these services and protocols.

 ## Screenshots